 • MRI (Magnetic Resonance Imaging): This imaging technique uses a powerful magnetic field, radio frequency pulses, and a computer to produce detailed pictures of the liver and surroundings.

 • Angiography: It is a method to visualize blood vessels, but isn't very effective in spotting small HCC tumors.
-It's mostly used for mapping the liver's structure before surgery or guiding chemoembolization treatment.
+It's mostly used for mapping the liver's structure before surgery.

 4. Liver biopsy